tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 ## KPI Queue Runner

-Checks our KPI.txt and raise error when queue is not processing fast enough
+Check our *kpi.txt* and raise error when queue is not processing fast enough

 ````
 {